werdani/JQtask/README.md

-# JQtask
+# JQtask and SQL .
--task1 for list .
+- task1 for list .
--task2 for images .
+- task2 for images .
--task3 for SQL .
+- task3 for SQL .